Big facelift: Apple extends FaceTime calls to all devices | Venture

 “For many customers, iPhone has become indispensable, and this year we’ve created even more ways it can enhance our daily lives,” said Craig Federighi, Apple’s senior vice president of Software Engineering.

-Along with a whole slew of other newly announced updates to Apple’s software platform, one of the biggest takeaways is the overhaul for FaceTime.
+Along with a whole slew of other newly announced updates to Apple’s software platform, one of the biggest takeaways is the overhaul of FaceTime.

 For starters, FaceTime now lets anyone join a call through a shareable link regardless of the device that link is opened on, not unlike a Zoom call.

-These links can be shared through through Messages, Calendar, Mail, or third-party apps, according to Apple.
+These links can be shared through Messages, Calendar, Mail, or third-party apps, according to Apple.

 So someone using a Samsung Galaxy will theoretically be able to have a FaceTime call with an iPhone friend.